The Following is an excerpt from my book, The Money of Art

-Many of you reading might be in jobs you don’t like.
-Itching to break free from the grind to become independent Artists.
-Some of you might feel like it’s too late.
+Many of you reading this might be in jobs you don’t like, itching to break free from the grind to become Independent Artists.
+Some of you might feel as if it’s too late.
 It’s not.

 We are fascinated by wunderkinds because it’s not normal.
 They stick out.
 Wunderkinds are rare by design.
 We fantasize about being a wunderkind because it means less time and work to be successful.

-For every one wunderkind who wins the success lottery, we have a thousand older, equally successful artists.
+For every wunderkind who wins the success lottery, we have a thousand older, equally successful artists.

 To try to become a young success, time is your enemy.

-To try to become a success in general, time is an ally.
+To try to become a success, time is your ally.